-The Panel has the opportunity to question and engage with the independent performance measurement adviser (Portfolio Evaluation, formerly WM Company) to discuss the performance of the external investment managers.
+The Panel has the opportunity to question and engage with the independent performance measurement adviser, Portfolio Evaluation, to discuss the performance of the external investment managers.
 This provides an independent check on the investment managers, the information provided in the Panel papers, and, to some extent, the advice provided by the investment adviser (Mercer).